 Design moves to add density and ‘Re-vitalise the West End’

-Zooming into individual site opportunities in the City West End precinct, our teams explored ways to add density by augmenting existing buildings – including to boost residential options and create spaces suited to start-up businesses.
+Zooming into individual site opportunities in the City West End precinct, our teams explored ways to foster Canberra’s urban regeneration and add density by augmenting existing buildings – including to boost residential options and create spaces suited to start-up businesses.

 Our concept adds additional levels using lightweight timber construction, creating more room to incorporate housing and green spaces.